-Physical contacts include holding their hand and stroking or touching their hands or feet.
+Physical contact includes holding their hand and stroking or touching their hands or feet.
 Before using any oils or creams, they should consult their doctor or district nurse, especially if they undergo radiotherapy or chemotherapy.
 If they're frail, apply very light pressure.

 4. Alternative And Complementary Therapies

-Before you try any complementary therapies, check with your doctor or a district nurse to see if they're appropriate for the person you're caring for.
+Before you try complementary therapies, check with your doctor or a district nurse to see if they're appropriate for the person you care for.

 Complementary therapies can be used in addition to regular medical care to help people relax.

-- Aromatherapy, in which essential oils are used in a warm bath or an oil burner, is one of them.
+- Aromatherapy is one in which essential oils are used in a warm bath or an oil burner.

 - Reflexology is a sort of hand and foot massage.

 5. If You Are Unable To Assist Them In Relaxing